lmsqueezy/laravel/README.md

 ### API Key

 Next, configure your API key.
-Create a new test key in [the Lemon Squeezy dashboard](https://app.lemonsqueezy.com/settings/api) and paste them in your `.env` file as shown below:
+Create a new key in testing mode in [the Lemon Squeezy dashboard](https://app.lemonsqueezy.com/settings/api) and paste them in your `.env` file as shown below:

 ```ini
 LEMON_SQUEEZY_API_KEY=your-lemon-squeezy-api-key
 ```

-> **Warning**
-> Never commit your API keys to Git.
-Also, always use a test key for development and never use a production key locally.
+When you're deploying your app to production, you'll have to create a new key in production mode to work with live data.

 ### Store URL